Norecipes - Elevating Everyday Meals

 Although the origins of this American regional classic are hotly disputed, the name Po' Boy is likely a reference to the "poor boys" that used to consume this humble sub.
 I know many of you are probably having a hard time reconciling the high price of shrimp and oysters with the name, but it wasn't long ago that crustaceans and mollusks were considered the dregs of the sea, suitable only for the working class.
 Lobster for example, was often ground up and used as fertilizer, or fed to prisoners, in which case it could only be dispensed once per week because it was considered cruel and unusual punishment

-For my Po' Boy, I like to use smoked paprika both in the seasoning for the shrimp and in the remoulade.
+For my Po' Boy, I like to use smoked paprika both in the shrimp seasoning and in the remoulade.
 This gives the sandwich a marvelous earthy flavor which is the perfect counterpoint to the briny shrimp.
 To ensure that each morsel of shrimp is well seasoned, I like to sprinkle the seasoning directly onto them before tossing them in a mixture of cornmeal and flour.
-This forms a thin crisp shell around each shrimp, with the unmistakable crunch of the granules of cornmeal.
+This forms a thin, crisp shell around each shrimp, with the unmistakable crunch from granules of cornmeal.
 Although I prefer my coating thin, if you want your shrimp to have an extra thick coating, first dust the shrimp in flour, then dip them in a beaten egg before dredging them in cornmeal.

 Other Delicious Shrimp Recipes